Presidential Fitness Test: Implementation of the test (Kennedy to Bush Sr.)

-Conclusion of the test (Clinton to Obama)
+Retirement of the test (Clinton to Obama)

-Bill Clinton's presidency marked a turn for the Presidential Council on Sports, Fitness, and Nutrition, first promoting materials that engaged all children, not just those that rose to the top of their specific fitness tests.
-In partnership with the Sporting Good Manufacturers Association (SGMA) and International Health, Racquet, and Sportsclub Association (IHRSA), and the Advertising Council, Clinton's Council developed 3-year ad campaigns focused on youth fitness titled "Get Off It!" and "Get Up, Get Out!".
+Bill Clinton's presidency marked a turn for the Presidential Council on Sports, Fitness, and Nutrition, first promoting materials that engaged all children, not just those who rose to the top of their specific fitness tests.
+In partnership with the Sporting Goods Manufacturers Association (SGMA), International Health, Racquet, and Sportsclub Association (IHRSA), and the Advertising Council, Clinton's Council developed three-year advertising campaigns focused on youth fitness titled "Get Off It!" and "Get Up, Get Out!".

-George W. Bush's Council continued this trend of engaging even the lowest performing children.
+George W. Bush's Council continued this trend of engaging even the lowest-performing children.
 In 2003, Chairman Lynn Swann spoke to the National Press Club about the council's programs and emphasized the Presidential Active Lifestyle Award with goals of helping Americans and American children in particular to "Be Physically Active Every Day".
 These awards focused on the continuous practice of fitness rather than the singular exceptional performance.
-While the Presidential Fitness Test and Award System remained present in school systems, the expansion of evaluating health and wellness practices contributed to the trend away from the Test.
+While the Presidential Fitness Test and Award System remained present in school systems, the expansion of evaluating health and wellness practices contributed to the trend away from the test.

-Ultimately, the Obama presidency brought on the retirement of the Presidential Fitness Test.
+Ultimately, the Obama presidency retired the Presidential Fitness Test.
 First Lady Michelle Obama dedicated much of her writing to children's fitness and nutrition.
 Launching "Let's Move!" in 2010, the First Lady stated her goal of "solving the challenge of childhood obesity within a generation so that children born today will reach adulthood at a healthy weight."
-The program included a flash workout featuring Beyoncé, an emphasis on nutrition, and a focus on providing support to communities and schools with the least number of resources.
+The program included working out to music by Beyoncé, an emphasis on nutrition, and a focus on providing support to communities and schools with the least number of resources.
 This individualized approach to bolstering individual health continued to replace the Cold War hope of individual exceptionalism.

-On September 10, 2012, the President's Council launched the Presidential Youth Fitness Program, presented as a comprehensive school-based program that combined science and technology to promote the health and physical fitness of all America's youth.
+On September 10, 2012, the President's Council launched the Presidential Youth Fitness Program, presented as a comprehensive school-based program that combined science and technology to promote the health and physical fitness of all of America's youth.
 The Program was created through a private-public partnership between the President's Council on Sports, Fitness, and Nutrition, the Centers for Disease Control and Prevention, the National Fitness Foundation, the Society of Health and Physical Educators, and The Cooper Institute.
 This signaled the retirement of the Presidential Fitness Test.
 The Presidential Youth Fitness Program utilizes a new form of calculations, placing students within ranges and removing the Award for achieving the highest category.
-Instead, students are provided with individual assessments and goals, with the structure of how to achieve the goal.
-In place of the Presidential Fitness Test, the Program emphasizes individual progress over exceptionalism.
+Instead, students are provided with individual assessments and goals, along with a structured approach to achieving them.
+In place of the Presidential Fitness Test, the program emphasizes individual progress over exceptionalism.